-Returning for his second year with Estenson Racing, JD Beach will return to his dirt track roots and go full-time in American Flat Track.
-With multiple road race titles to his resume, he now has his sights on a SuperTwins crown in 2020.
+Returning for his third year with Estenson Racing, JD Beach enters his second full season in American Flat Track and looks to return to the top step of the podium in the premier class.
+With multiple road race titles to his resume, he now has his sights on a SuperTwins crown in 2021.

 Before the 2018 MotoAmerica season got rolling, Beach strapped on his steal shoe to race the American Flat Track season opener at the legendary Daytona International Speedway on the G&G Yamaha MT-07 and finished second.
 The Monster Energy Y.E.S.
 Graves Yamaha rider then went on to dominate the MotoAmerica Supersport field, scoring 11 wins and only finishing off the podium once to clinch his second title in the class.
 With the season over, Beach got the opportunity to ride the final two AFT races of the season with Estenson Racing.

 The inaugural MotoAmerica season in 2015 marked a big resurgence for Beach.
 He got his first career Supersport win at the season opener during the MotoGP weekend at the Circuit of The Americas in Austin, Texas.
 From there, he went on to win seven more races, making 13 trips to the podium to secure his first win in the premier 600cc class.
 He finished runner-up the following two seasons, narrowly missed out on a back-to-back title in 2016.

 At the young age of 18 he won the 2010 AMA Pro SuperSport East Division Championship, which was more equivalent to a Superstock 600 or Junior Cup category.
 That same year, he won four Pro Singles races, for a total of seven career wins before moving up to premier class ranks in 2011.